jdbohrman/elite-pine-74215/content/pages/posts/my-favorite-tools-for-developer-advocacy.md

 content_img_path: >-
   https://cdn.sanity.io/images/2m8mhojy/production/cf79fc8fe6b214f40a12f715c808061d5437deea-1320x960.jpg
 date: '2021-02-25'
-excerpt: ' Just like the avocado''s journey from seed to tree, a sustainable Developer Advocacy program takes time to develop.
+excerpt: ' Just like the avocado's journey from seed to tree, a sustainable Developer Advocacy program takes time to develop.
 In this blog post, I am going to share some of my favorite tools for building a vibrant developer community.
 Some of these tools may be familiar to you, and some may not be. '
 layout: post
 seo:
   description: >-